 The 16-mile roundtrip hike to Half Dome is not for wimps.
 But if you’re up to the challenge, the triumphant feeling of finally summiting Half Dome and looking out over all of stunning Yosemite will be worth the effort!

-If you have limited time, then consider this Small-Group Yosemite Tour from San Francisco!
+If you have limited time, then consider this Yosemite National Park and Giant Sequoias Day Trip from San Francisco!

 10. Fine dine at The French Laundry in Yountville